pablowilliam/portolines_offline/README.md

         ```
 8.  **Run the Application in a Browser (Optional):**

-    * To run the application in Chrome or Edge, use one of the following commands:
+    * To run the application in Chrome or Edge, open the **terminal in Visual Studio Code** and run one of the commands below:

         ```bash
         flutter run -d chrome